 We provide international long distance telephone services in Taiwan.
 Total revenues from international long distance telephone services comprised 4.6%, 4.2% and 3.8% of our revenues in 2014, 2015 and 2016, respectively.
 In addition, we provide wholesale international long distance services to international simple resale operators that do not possess their own telephone network or infrastructure.
 Our international long distance telephone revenues decreased by 7.5% to NT\$9.6 billion in 2015, and further decreased by 8.5% to NT\$8.8 billion (US\$0.3 billion) in 2016, primarily due to the intense competition from VoIP-based international long distance service providers and free VoIP applications.
 Our average market share of the international long distance market by minutes was approximately 56.0%, 57.8% and 55.8% in 2014, 2015 and 2016, respectively.
-Our international long distance traffic.
+Our international long distance services consist primarily of international direct dial services and the wholesale of international long distance traffic.